 Do you suffer from adult acne?
 Did you go right from your teenage years into adulthood hoping your skin problems would miraculously go away?
 Yup.
 I was there too!
 I suffered from the occasional breakout in my teenage years and it continued all the way to my mid-30s.
 Why was this happening?
 Isn’t it hormonal?
 Shouldn’t this have gone away after puberty?
 I tried every skin care product on the market and nothing seemed to work.
 It wasn’t until I switched my diet to high fat, low-carb or the “keto” diet.
 Yes, it can be hormonal but studies (1, 2, 3) have shown that a high-glycemic diet can be the cause of acne and I was proof!
+Read on to find out how the keto diet cleared my skin.

 Although my previous diet was filled with lots of fruits and veggies, I was still suffering from breakouts.
 I ate healthy, drank a ton of water, so why was this happening?
 The culprit: SUGAR.
 And I am referring to all forms of sugar, even from fruit.
 While I consumed little to no processed sugar, I was still having about 75-100g a day!
 Yikes.
 Now, I aim for less than 25g a day.